 Nike offers the Tanjun as an everyday, lightweight cross-trainer.
 The upper is made from a mesh material which gives its lightweight feel.
 Other than that, there's not too much information on these.
 A good portion of reviews claims they are the most comfortable shoes ever while others claim their knees hurt after wearing them for long periods.
 These seem to be more geared as a walking shoe rather than a specific cross-training shoe

 • Good, everyday shoe

 16. Vibram Men's KSO EVO Cross Training Shoe

-Vibram’s KSO EVO is a true minimal shoe that feels like you’re just wearing socks.
+Vibram's KSO EVO is a true minimal shoe that feels like you're just wearing socks.
 The upper is made of a synthetic textile that utilized a draw-string tie for quick tightening.
 The form-fitting design will fit snuggly around your foot when pulled tight.
-The sole is made from the patented Vibram, designed for ultimate traction yet minimalist, thin feel.
-Rather than a traditional, single toe box, the KSO Evo features a 5-toed box to further enhance the barefoot feel.
+The sole is made from the patented Vibram, designed for ultimate traction yet a minimalist, thin feel.
+Rather than a traditional, single-toe box, the KSO Evo features a 5-toed box to further enhance the barefoot feel.
 If you want a minimalist this is your shoe.